Graduate Fellowship & Faculty Research Program

-Only graduate students who have been advanced to candidacy, or are ABD at the time of nomination, are eligible.
+Only graduate students who have been advanced to candidacy, or at ABD, at the time of nomination, are eligible.

 Does the Fellowship cover health insurance?

-The Fellowship will be given as a Teaching Assistantship; recipients are therefore eligible for enrollment in the Student Employee Health Plan (SEHP).
+The Fellowship will be given as a Teaching Assistantship; students are eligible for enrollment in the Student Employee Health Plan (SEHP).

 Is there a maximum amount of nominations each department can have?